Specialists in Public Hospitals

 The hospital wants to change my job/introduce new clinics/ restructure the department.
 What are my rights?

-Therefore you need to review hospital policies on workplace change and consultation, which can usually be found in HR policies on the hospital intranet.
+You should also review hospital policies on workplace change and consultation, which can usually be found in HR policies on the hospital intranet.

 Changes which may affect your work include: